flaticols/cronscribe/pkg/rules/README.md

 # CronScribe Rules Documentation

-CronScribe translates natural language expressions into cron syntax using rules defined in YAML files.
+CronScribe translates natural language expressions into cron syntax using rules defined in YAML files and a constants-based system for maintainability.
 This comprehensive guide explains how to create, customize, and optimize rules for various languages and scheduling patterns.

 ## Introduction to Cron Syntax